-Kids bike sizes can vary greatly.
+Kids’ bike sizes can vary greatly and that is why it is important to be familiar with kids bike sizes chart.
 If you thought that buying a bike for an adult is complicated, the world of children’s bikes can seem like a labyrinth.
 For grown men and women, getting your inseam and torso length will lead you to a bike that is the right size with only a few adjustments necessary.

 There are other factors that make buying a bike for your child complicated.
 Some manufacturers go according to wheel size – if your child is such and such a height, their correct wheel size will be such and such.
 If only it were so easy.
 While sometimes you can get correct kids bike sizes this way, manufacturer wheel sizes are not standard.

 A quick comparison of the charts will reveal that some manufacturers recommend bigger wheel sizes and others smaller ones for children who are the same height.
 So, what should you take into account when you are buying a bike for your child?
 We will try to make it as simple as possible.

 Bike Sizes for Kids – Kids Bike Sizes Guide

 There are several different bikes that you can choose for your child depending on their age and riding ability.
 Really young children (2 – 5 years) need balance bikes, 3 – 6 year olds may need a bike with training wheels, or they may jump straight to basic small wheelers depending on how well they are able to balance.